aredn/documentation/arednServicesGuide/other_programs.rst

 |

-The recipient nodes are configured the same way as described in the **Getting Started Guide** under the *Advanced Configuration* section for AREDN® Alert Messages.
-For additional information about the AREDN® Alert Message Manager, visit this link: `aamm <https://gitlab.com/aredn-apps/aamm>`_.
+The recipient nodes are configured as described in the *Internal Services* section of the **Node Admin Guide**.
+For additional information about AREDN® Alert Message Manager, visit this link: `aamm <https://gitlab.com/aredn-apps/aamm>`_.
 You may also download and install the latest *aamm* package files `here <https://gitlab.com/aredn-apps/aamm/-/packages>`_.

 weeWx Weather Service
 ---------------------